ergest/sql_patterns/Book/chap3.md

 ```
 This query will get you the same results as table 3.3 you saw earlier but notice that the `questions` and `answers` CTEs both have almost identical code.
 What if we had 10 different post types?
 You'd be copying and pasting a lot of code thus repeating yourself.
 Also, the subquery that handles the `UNION` is not ideal.
 I'm not a fan of subqueries.

-With that out of the way let's now look at performance patterns.
+With that out of the way let's now look at some performance patterns.